Skip to main content

 Instruction:

 Instruction is offered completely online or in synchronous format through the use of study guides, required and supplemental readings, quizzes, homework, lab-required interaction with the instructor, and/or final exams.
 The course assesses students’ end-of-course knowledge and skills in an online format.
-Major topics taught in this course include an advanced level equipping believers and leaders within the different contextual variables of the ministry to provide help to those in need with the biblical tools necessary to solve personal and family problems, etc. according to the most accepted standards.
-Demonstrates effective counseling with a methodology design preceding the Word of God.
+Major topics include an advanced level equipping believers and leaders within the different contextual variables of the ministry to provide help to those in need with the biblical tools necessary to solve personal and family problems, etc. according to the most accepted standards; and effective counseling with a methodology design preceding the Word of God.

 Credit recommendation: